mixmastamyk/yamlweb/readme.rst

             - b:
                 How to do that, exactly?
             - br:
-            - ? # complex key, allows one to split line into several... img src="{{ static_dir }}/images/foo.jpg"
+            # below a complex key, allows one to split a long line into several
+            - ?
+                img src="{{ static_dir }}/images/foo.jpg"
                 title="a very nice image"
                 height=180 width=240 align=middle  # tsk, tsk but possible
-              : img is not a container in html, text appears after.
+              : img is not a container in html, so text appears after.
             - br:

 If there is a better way to do this I'd like to hear it,